top of page

 This project would not be possible without the generous donations from our many sponsors.

-The sponsor panel shown here will also be placed at the statue site.
+The sponsor panel shown here is displayed at the statue site.

 Bronzing the Statue